 How to Improve Dashboard Load Times with People and Processes

 Tired of watching dashboards load?
-Use our four step framework and Tableau Accelerators to improve dashboard performance at scale.
+Use our four-step framework and Tableau Accelerators to improve dashboard performance at scale.

 When encountering a slow dashboard load, it’s natural to scream to the skies, blame the analytics platform, blame the server admin who set up your environment, and even blame your friendly account team.
-While this is a natural reaction, it’s critical to recognize that the typical cause of slow dashboards is not systems or support teams; it’s poor dashboard design choices.
-As these inefficient choices snowball across hundreds of dashboards on your server, your Tableau Deployment hardware becomes overwhelmed.
-As a result, it slows down performance for everyone—frustrating existing users, deterring new users, and vexing platform owners on how best to move forward.
+While this is a natural reaction, it’s critical to recognize that the typical cause of slow dashboards is not systems or support teams; it’s either slow data sources or inefficient dashboard design choices.

-This blog provides the framework to help you articulate dashboard performance KPIs, propose the people and processes needed to drive improvements, and incorporate a system of rules to maintain quality going forward.
+Whether your content is hosted on Tableau Server or Tableau Cloud, this blog provides the framework to help you articulate dashboard performance KPIs, propose the people and processes needed to drive improvements, and incorporate a system of rules to maintain quality going forward.

-Performance Framework
+Performance framework

 We break down the plan into four steps: